What is the role of a Project Manager in Scrum Team?

 Risk management: The risks are nothing but assumptions that are not validated.
 The Sprints are meant to reduce the risk of building unused products and reduce Cost of Delay.
 The assumptions could be business or functional, technical or systemic.
-So the risk management is a shared responsibility of the Scrum Team.
+So risk management is a shared responsibility of the Scrum Team.

 Stakeholder management: The stakeholders could be users, buyers, sponsors or others outside the Scrum Team.
-While engaging most of them is the responsibility of PO, it’s still a shared responsibility.
+While engaging most of them is the responsibility of the PO, it’s still a shared responsibility.

 If you take a closer look, the project management responsibilities are distributed but heavily leaning towards Product Owner.
-A natural progression for a project manager is Product Owner role.
+A natural progression for a project manager is the Product Owner role.

 However, the project managers have only 50% of the skills required for a PO.
 Take a look at the responsibilities of a Product Owner below.
 Project Managers mostly dwell on the bottom part(internal), whereas Product Owners are responsible for everything.

 If Project managers can acquire skills to perform product strategy(something that portfolio managers are generally good at) and user research(something that business analysts are good at), they would be good Product Owners.